dkb-development/kmip/kmip_server/PRESENTATION_SCRIPT.md

 **"Six months ago, we made a decision that has already transformed our security infrastructure and saved us millions of dollars.**

-**We built our own enterprise-grade KMIP server.
-Not bought, not rented - built.**
+**We decided to replace our expensive CryptSoft licensed KMIP server with our own enterprise-grade implementation.
+Not just upgrade, not just renew - replace with something we own and control.**

 **And the results speak for themselves:**